Phillips 66

 Date Employer Location Nature Outcome

-Mar 28, 2024 Hotspray Industrial Coatings, Inc. GENEVA, FLORIDA Fractures and burns Hosp.
+Mar 28, 2024 Hotspray Industrial Coatings, Inc. GENEVA, Florida Fractures and burns Hosp.

-Mar 13, 2025 Segundo Urritia LONG BEACH, NEW YORK Poisoning, poisoning-related asphyxia Hosp.
+Mar 13, 2025 Segundo Urritia LONG BEACH, New York Poisoning, poisoning-related asphyxia Hosp.

 About This OSHA Report

 This is a severe injury report filed with OSHA.
 Employers are required to report all work-related fatalities and severe injuries within 8 to 24 hours.
-Browse more reports by industry or state below.
+Browse more reports by employer, state, or industry below.

 Browse All Injury Reports